snarfed/granary/docs/index.rst

 See the `example above <#using>`__ for a quick start guide.

-Clone or download this repo into a directory named ``granary`` (note the underscore instead of dash).
+Clone or download this repo into a directory named ``granary``.
 Each source works the same way.
 Import the module for the source you want to use, then instantiate its class by passing the HTTP handler object.
 The handler should have a ``request`` attribute for the current HTTP request.

 The useful methods are ``get_activities()`` and ``get_actor()``, which returns the current authenticated user (if any).
 See the `full reference